-Condition Reason: To ensure demolition and excavation works would not adversely impact upon the health of existing trees.
+Condition Reason: To ensure that paving works would not adversely impact upon the health of existing trees.

-F. 26.
-Footings in the vicinity of trees
+F. 35.
+Level changes in the vicinity of trees

-While site work is being carried out, footings for any structure within the specified radius from the trunks of the following trees must be supported using an isolated pier and beam system.
+While site work is being carried out, no level changes must occur within the specified area from the trunk of the following tree.